-The Leeds Centre for Victorian Studies is pleased to announce a two-day conference, to take place at Leeds Trinity University on Thursday 30 and Friday 31 May 2019.
+The Leeds Centre for Victorian Studies is pleased to announce a two-day conference, Science and Spiritualism, 1750 – 1930, at Leeds Trinity University on Thursday 30 and Friday 31 May 2019.

 Since the emergence of modern mediumship in the middle of the nineteenth century, science and spiritualism have been interwoven.
 Sceptics and believers alike have investigated spirit and psychic phenomena to determine its legitimacy.